 Is It Safe to Travel to Burkina Faso in 2026?

 Burkina Faso is currently rated Level 4Do Not Travel by the U.S. Department of State.
-Do not travel to Burkina Faso for any reason due to terrorism, crime, and kidnapping.
-The U.S. government is unable to provide emergency services to U.S. citizens in most of the country.
+Do not travel to Burkina Faso for any reason.
+U.S. government employees are not allowed to travel outside of Ouagadougou due to safety risks.

 Key concerns cited in the advisory: